ZoranBacsi/mentehu/wp-content/plugins/download-manager/readme.txt

 *	Category embed short-code
 *	Advanced server file browser
 *	Complete category and file tree using a simple short-code [wpdm_tree]
 *   Translation Ready

 = Complete Digital Store Solution: =
-Use [Premium Package – Complete Digital Store Solution](http://www.wpdownloadmanager.com/download/premium-package-complete-digital-store-solution/) Add-on (free) if you need to sell your digital items.
+Use [Premium Package – Complete Digital Store Solution](https://www.wpdownloadmanager.com/download/premium-package-wordpress-digital-store-solution/) Add-on (free) if you need to sell your digital items.
 The add-on has all features you will ever need to build a perfect online shop for your digital downloads:

 *   Single Click Activation ( Auto-install & Activate )
-*   Sale Digital Products Securely
+*   Sell Digital Products Securely
 *   Easy Administration
 *   PayPal Integrated
 *   User-role Based Discount Management